Lukas1882/Huffpost-Articles-in-Twitter-Trends/README.md

 ***Tip 1***  ***: If the firefox keep loading on one page, you just need to open a new tab besides the page, then the browser will reload the page in the new tab***.
 (I spent hours on the loading issue, it is caused by the real time network status, make sure your roommates or colleagues don't eat up the internet data.)

-***Tip 2*** ***: To speed of scan speed in Firefox***.
+***Tip 2*** ***: To speed up page scan in Firefox***.
 You need your browser block loading JS and images.
 You can use some Firefox Add-ons to this job.
 In my project, I use QuickJava 2.0.6.
 You cannot install it with opening a normal firefox since Webdriver will open another sub-version in you machine.
 To install it, you should run Webdriver first, then get the Firefox window opened by Webdriver.
 Stop your running scripts, and install the Add-on in this Firefox window.
 To configure it, you should to the Add-ons manager.
 Then you can use your Webdriver again.
 To check whether it is installed in your browser is easy, you can find the logo in the left side of the navbar.
 At the very beginning, I only can scan round 100 pages without this Add-on.
 After the 100 pages, the browser will shut down. :(
 However, this Add-on fix it.

 ![](https://raw.githubusercontent.com/leaot/Huffpost-Articles-in-Twitter-Trends/master/IMG/addon.png)![](https://raw.githubusercontent.com/leaot/Huffpost-Articles-in-Twitter-Trends/master/IMG/addon-setting.png)